PScoriae/imyour_joy/README.md

 These instructions and the included script are meant for *nix based systems.
 However, the deployment process can be replicated on Windows systems provided you understand the intents behind these actions and adjust them accordingly.

+## Deploying Slash Commands

+Like how the Official Discord.js Guide explains, `deploy-commands-global.js` updates your bot's commands across all the guilds it's in.
+However, it may take up to 1 hour for it to fan out all its commands. `deploy-commands.js`, on the other hand, instantly updates your bot's commands only to the guild specified in `config.json`.
+To run these scripts, ensure all dependencies are installed beforehand by running:

+        $ npm install

+One very important thing to note is that running both of these deploy scripts will make your bot have duplicate commands in the guild specified in `config.json`.
+To remove the duplicates:

+1. Temporarily delete the commands in the `commands` folder and then run the `deploy-commands.js` script.

+2. Verify that the duplicates are gone.

+3. Undo the deletion to restore the commands.

+**Note**: This fix need not be done when the bot is offline or on the server that the bot is being hosted on.
+All the scripts do is update the Discord servers regarding what commands your bot has.

 ## Running the Bot Outside of Docker

-You'll first need to have Node.js installed and then install the required dependencies with `npm`:
+1. You'll first need to have Node.js installed and then install the required dependencies with `npm`:

         $ npm install

-Then, to start the bot, you can run the following from the root directory:
+2. Then, to start the bot, you can run the following from the root directory:

         $ node .

 That's all you need to do.
 The instructions below are for deploying it to a server hosting a private registry.